CS5008-khoury-lionelle/TeamActivities/Module04/README.md

 You can read the file!
 That is half the battle.
 Now we are ready to define the estimator specifications.

-* Your program should output counts for ADD, SUB, MUL, DIV, MOV, LEA, PUSH, POP, and RET.
+* Your program should output counts for ADD, SUB, MUL, DIV, MOV, LEA, PUSH, POP, RET, SHL, and SAR.
 * Your program should figure out the cycles for each command.
 You can use the following chart to match cycles on a per command basis (hint: these are already added as defines in your template)
   * ADD counts as 1 cycle
   * SUB counts as 1 cycle